 - Vehicle and Vehicle Parts Marketing

 A bachelor's degree is typically needed to appraise more complex residential or commercial properties.
 Additionally, a bachelor's degree may be required to obtain a higher level of licensure in some states.
-Some states award licenses that limit the amount or complexity of transactions that appraisers may complete.
-Appraisers who hold a bachelor's degree may be allowed to obtain licenses that do not limit their transactions.
-Helpful baccalaureate coursework for aspiring appraisers include finance, business and real estate law, mathematics, economics, and computer science.
+Some states award licenses that limit the complexity or number of transactions that appraisers may complete.
+Appraisers who hold bachelor's degrees may qualify for licenses that do not limit their transactions.
+Upper-level coursework for aspiring appraisers can include business and real estate law, finance, mathematics, economics, and computer science.

 - Be flexible.
 According to the BLS, employment opportunities will be most plentiful for individuals who can appraise both residential and commercial properties.
-Earning a bachelor's degree and completing the required number of work hours to be certified for appraising all types of real estate can make one an attractive candidate for a larger pool of employers.
+Earning a bachelor's degree and completing the required number of work hours for certification can make one an attractive candidate for a larger pool of employers.